This Week’s Bulletin

 Please be seated.

-INVITATION AND DISTRIBUTION OF THE HOLY AND BLESSED SACRAMENT
+INVITATION & DISTRIBUTION OF THE HOLY & BLESSED SACRAMENT

 All are welcome to Christ’s table.
 Whatever happens, you cannot do it incorrectly.
 Gluten-free, rice-free, and non-alcoholic options are available.
 Prayer Ministers will be available during Holy Communion on either side of the front part of our worship space.